 I now wanted to produce something a little more creative.
 Inspired by recent IIB award-winning entry Earth at Night, Mountains of Light by Jacob Wasilkowski, I decided to try and display electorate turnout as mountains.

 To do this, I calculated voting turnout as a percentage in each constituency and having squared these values to exaggerate areas where turnout was high, I generated a raster.
 I then interpolated this raster across constituency boundaries using focal statistics before using this as an elevation surface in an ArcGIS Pro local scene.
-I overlayed the turnout raster on top of this.
+I overlaid the turnout raster on top of this.
 Finally, I created a symbology that resembled mountainous topography and blended this with a multi-directional hillshade layer.

 Blended UK